-There is no doubt that recent history has turned many people off to debt and credit.
+There is no doubt that recent history has turned many people off to and credit cards and debt in general.

 Some simply choose to drop off the grid for fear of “big brother”.

 Whatever the rhyme or reason, this leaves a very big question that begs answering:

 The answer to that question isn’t very simple.

 It’s not simply an issue of credit scores for the sake of obtaining new credit lines alone.